 - 8.2 Individual support lessons are taught by experienced specialist teachers who are responsible for assessing, planning, delivering and reviewing appropriate intervention.
 An Individual Support Plan (ISP) will be written detailing the classroom support needed and the targets to be worked towards in the individual lessons.
-These are shared with class teachers and are stored on the school intranet system.
-When devising an ISP, pupils are included in deciding the targets that are set for them where appropriate.
-ILPs are working documents and may be adjusted according to need at any point.
-Parents are kept informed of their child's progress through updated ISPs which are emailed securely or given to them. - 8.3 Some children's needs are met through targeted support inside the classroom.
-These children's support strategies may be detailed on a summary of an external professional's report which is shared with their teachers or they may have an Individual Support Plan (ISP) which includes targets based on recommendations and advice provided by external specialists' reports and which is reviewed termly.
-Parents are kept informed of their child's progress through updated ISPs which are emailed securely or given to them. - 8.4 If adequate progress is not made or if the learning needs are complex or significant, then parents will be advised to seek advice from an external specialist (e.g. educational psychologist, speech and language therapist etc) to provide the school with more detailed information about the pupil's needs and advice for their support. - 8.5 The nature of support offered to a pupil is decided on a case by case basis according to need.
-Support may be needed for a short time only or it may be required throughout a pupil's time at the school.
-In EYFS pupils are supported by the class teacher and teaching assistant through differentiated work or support activities.
-An EYFS pupil would not normally be withdrawn from the classroom to receive additional support unless they are accessing professional support such as from an occupational therapist or speech and language therapist.

-8.6 Individual support lessons in the Learning Enrichment department are charged as an extra cost but no charge will be made if the lessons are provided in accordance with the School's duty to make reasonable adjustments.
+These are shared with parents, class teachers and specialist teachers When devising an ISP, pupils are included in deciding the targets that are set for them, where appropriate.
+ISPs are working documents and may be adjusted according to need at any point.
+Parents are kept informed of their child's progress through updated ISPs and regular review meetings. - 8.3 Some children's needs are met through the provision available in the classroom.
+These children's support strategies may be detailed on a summary of an external professional's report which is shared with their teachers or they may have an Individual Support Plan (ISP) which includes targets based on recommendations and advice provided by external specialists' reports. - 8.4 If adequate progress is not made or if the learning needs are complex or significant, then parents will be advised to seek advice from an external specialist (e.g. educational psychologist, speech and language therapist etc) to provide the school with more detailed information about the pupil's needs and advice for their support. - 8.5 The nature of support offered to a pupil is decided on a case by case basis according to need.
+Support may be needed for a short time only or it may be required throughout a pupil's time at the school. - 8.6 Individual support lessons in the Learning Enrichment department are charged as an extra cost but no charge will be made if the lessons are provided in accordance with the School's duty to make reasonable adjustments.
 This will be considered on a case by case basis.